momswife/LoA/content/Aerathon - Eternal Labyrinths/Archive/Labyrinths/L20 - The Crimson Labyrinth.md

 ---

-### **🗡️ The Bloodmarked Expedition and the Labyrinth’s Horrors**
+## **The Bloodmarked Expedition and the Labyrinth’s Horrors**

-In 6E 801, the Delver Guild of Halvask launched the first fully funded expedition into the Crimson Labyrinth.
+In 7E 918, the Delver Guild of Halvask launched the first fully funded expedition into the Crimson Labyrinth.

 Known as the Bloodmarked Expedition, it consisted of: